Britain and the world to lay Queen Elizabeth II to rest

 This is a carousel.
 Use Next and Previous buttons to navigate

-1 of12 The final members of the public pay their respects at the coffin of Queen Elizabeth II, draped in the Royal Standard with the Imperial State Crown and the Sovereign's orb and sceptre, lying in state on the catafalque in Westminster Hall at the Palace of Westminster in London early Monday, Sept.
+1 of18 Police officers take positions ahead of the Queen Elizabeth II funeral in central London, Monday, Sept.
 19, 2022.
-(Yui Mok/Pool Photo via AP) Yui Mok/AP Show More Show Less
+The Queen, who died aged 96 on Sept.
+8, will be buried at Windsor alongside her late husband, Prince Philip, who died last year.
+Vadim Ghirda/AP Show More Show Less

+2 of18 The final members of the public pay their respects at the coffin of Queen Elizabeth II, draped in the Royal Standard with the Imperial State Crown and the Sovereign's orb and sceptre, lying in state on the catafalque in Westminster Hall at the Palace of Westminster in London early Monday, Sept.
+19, 2022.
+(Yui Mok/Pool Photo via AP) Yui Mok/AP Show More Show Less 3 of18

-2 of12 People camp out on The Mall on the eve of the funeral of Queen Elizabeth II in London, England, Sunday, Sept.
+4 of18 People camp out on The Mall on the eve of the funeral of Queen Elizabeth II in London, England, Sunday, Sept.
 18, 2022.
 The funeral of Queen Elizabeth II, Britain's longest-reigning monarch, takes place on Monday.
-Bernat Armangue/AP Show More Show Less 3 of12
+Bernat Armangue/AP Show More Show Less

-4 of12 People wait in line to pay tribute to Queen Elizabeth II in London, Sunday, Sept.
+5 of18 People wait in line to pay tribute to Queen Elizabeth II in London, Sunday, Sept.
 18, 2022.
 The funeral of Queen Elizabeth II, Britain's longest-reigning monarch, takes place on Monday.
-Andreea Alexandru/AP Show More Show Less
+Andreea Alexandru/AP Show More Show Less 6 of18

-5 of12 This photo issued by Buckingham Palace on Sunday Sept.
+7 of18 This photo issued by Buckingham Palace on Sunday Sept.
 18, 2022, shows Britain's Queen Elizabeth II photographed at Windsor Castle, Windsor, England, in May 2022.
-(Ranald Mackechnie/Buckingham Palace via AP) Ranald Mackechnie/AP Show More Show Less 6 of12
+(Ranald Mackechnie/Buckingham Palace via AP) Ranald Mackechnie/AP Show More Show Less

-7 of12 A ray of sun shines on a police officer as he stands guard near the coffin of Queen Elizabeth II, draped in the Royal Standard with the Imperial State Crown and the Sovereign's orb and sceptre, lying in state on the catafalque in Westminster Hall, at the Palace of Westminster, in London, Sunday, Sept.
+8 of18 A ray of sun shines on a police officer as he stands guard near the coffin of Queen Elizabeth II, draped in the Royal Standard with the Imperial State Crown and the Sovereign's orb and sceptre, lying in state on the catafalque in Westminster Hall, at the Palace of Westminster, in London, Sunday, Sept.
 18, 2022, ahead of her funeral on Monday.
-Markus Schreiber/AP Show More Show Less
+Markus Schreiber/AP Show More Show Less 9 of18

-8 of12 People make their way along the Long Walk towards Cambridge gate outside Windsor Castle to lay flowers for the late Queen Elizabeth II in Windsor, England, Sunday, Sept.
+10 of18 People make their way along the Long Walk towards Cambridge gate outside Windsor Castle to lay flowers for the late Queen Elizabeth II in Windsor, England, Sunday, Sept.
 18, 2022.
 The Queen will lie in state in Westminster Hall for four full days before her funeral on Monday Sept.
-19. Gregorio Borgia/AP Show More Show Less 9 of12
+19. Gregorio Borgia/AP Show More Show Less

-10 of12 People gather to bring flowers for Queen Elizabeth II at Green Park, near Buckingham Palace in London, early Sunday, Sept.
+11 of18 People gather to bring flowers for Queen Elizabeth II at Green Park, near Buckingham Palace in London, early Sunday, Sept.
 18, 2022.
 The Queen will lie in state in Westminster Hall for four full days before her funeral on Monday Sept.
-19. Felipe Dana/AP Show More Show Less
+19. Felipe Dana/AP Show More Show Less 12 of18

 LONDON (AP) — Britain and the world are laying Queen Elizabeth II to rest on Monday at a state funeral that will draw presidents and kings, princes and prime ministers — and up to a million people lining the streets of London to say a final goodbye to a monarch whose 70-year reign defined an age.